73% of Employees Would Rather Listen to a Corporate Podcast than Attend Meetings

 Rather than making your employees wish they were out mowing the lawn, swap out long staff meetings for streamlined podcast episodes that can be listened to on the go.
 Instead of filling emails with training information that will most likely be skimmed, create episodic videos employees can revisit and rewind.
 Incorporating media streaming gives your employees the information they want in the format that works best for them, strengthening engagement and retention of employees.

-In July 2022, Protege Market Research conducted a survey for uStudio of 1,043 workers from companies with more than 1,000 employees to better understand sentiment surrounding workforce communications and preferences at large companies.
+In July 2022, Protege Market Research conducted a survey of 1,043 workers from companies with more than 1,000 employees to better understand sentiment surrounding workforce communications and preferences.
 All respondents were based in the U.S. and represent a sample that’s closely representative of U.S. census data in terms of age and gender identity.